huggingface/hub-docs/tasks/src/tabular-regression/about.md

 ## Use Cases

-## Sales Prediction: a Use Case for Predicting a Continuous Target Variable
+### Sales Prediction: a Use Case for Predicting a Continuous Target Variable
   Here the objective is to predict a continuous variable based on a set of input variable(s).
 For example, predicting `sales` of an ice cream shop based on `temperature` of weather and `duration of hours` shop was open.
 Here we can build a regression model with `temperature` and `duration of hours` as input variable and `sales` as target variable.

-## Filling Missing Values
+### Missing Value Imputation for Other Tabular Tasks
  In real-world applications, due to human error or other reasons, some of the input values can be missing or there might not be any recorded data.
 Considering the example above, say the shopkeeper's watch was broken and they forgot to calculate the `hours` for which the shop was open.
 This will lead to a missing value in their dataset.
 In this case, missing values could be replaced it with zero, or average hours for which the shop is kept open.
 Another approach we can try is to use `temperature` and `sales` variables to predict the `hours` variable here.